 Scholarships + Grants

 By applying to KCAI you are automatically considered for merit-based scholarships.
 Scholarship decisions are made based on an applicant’s portfolio and academic achievements.
-Transcripts and a standardized test score are required.
+Transcripts are required and standardized test scores are optional.
 KCAI merit scholarships will only be applied toward tuition and fees.
 All other KCAI grants and scholarships are unrestricted.

 Priority Scholarship Deadlines